-- Share your bed.
-If you’re tried everything you usually do to help your child fall asleep, but it’s just not working in a strange place like a hotel room or Aunt Nelly’s guest bedroom.
-Consider breaking the rules.
+If you’re tried everything you usually do to help your child fall asleep to no avail, the problem might be the unfamiliar hotel or guest room.
+Consider bending the usual independent sleeping rules.
 First, move the crib or child’s bed as close to you and your bed as possible.
-If that doesn’t work, letting the child sleep with you may be the answer.
+If that doesn’t work, letting the child sleep with you for some added comfort and familiarity.

-- Moderation is key.
 Rich, heavy food may lead to stomach discomfort in children.
-Let them enjoy the Holiday favorites but make sure the portions are reasonable.
+Let them enjoy the holiday favorites but make sure the portions are reasonable.
 Skip the soda or any other drink with caffeine that may add to keeping your child awake.

-- Nap or not!
-If your child or toddler is still taking a regular nap, try to create a Holiday naptime routine that includes that nap.
+If your child or toddler is still taking a regular nap, try to create a holiday routine that includes a nap around the same time as they are used to.
 Take time to settle your child down.
-Read a story or even lie down with the child to settle them into their routine naptime.
-It will give you a break, too.
-On the other hand, if your child doesn’t usually nap but has an especially late or restless night, don’t try to make up for the lost sleep with a nap.
+Read a story or even lie down with the child to settle them into their routine nap time.
+If your child doesn’t usually nap, but has an especially late or restless night, don’t try to make up for the lost sleep with a nap.
 You may just perpetuate a cycle of difficulty sleeping at night.
 If your child just can’t make it through the day, keep the out-of-routine nap to an hour and make sure it’s at least 3 hours away from bedtime.

-- Make a smooth transition.
-The Holidays will end and you’ll return home to your normal work schedule.
-If your child is in preschool, daycare or school, make sure you return home in time to give your child a day – or two or more – of normalcy before he returns to the old routine.
-Keep the days before you return to the usual as low key and restful as possible.
+Eventually the holidays will end and you’ll return home to your normal work schedule.
+If your child is in preschool, daycare or elementary school, make sure you return home in time to give your child a day or two of normalcy before he returns to the old routine.
+Keep the days before you return as low key and restful as possible.